Isaaker/Spotify-AdsList/docs/docs_installation.md

 | Dnsmasq | https://raw.githubusercontent.com/Isaaker/Spotify-AdsList/main/Lists/dnsmasq.txt |
 | Adguard | https://raw.githubusercontent.com/Isaaker/Spotify-AdsList/main/Lists/adguard.txt |

-!!! question inline end "How can I do this?"
+!!! question "How can I do this?"
     You can find more help about how to add this on this links:

     | Adblocker | Link |